netphantom/CaptchAmI/README.md

 After that, it is found how many stars are in the image by calculating the number of objects.

 ### Number elaboration
-When there are numbers on the image, the process is different because I have to identify and perform an operation (addition or subtraction) on the operands.
+When the image requires to solve an operation, the elaboration process is different because I have to identify and perform an addition or subtraction on the operands.
-For this reason I decided to split the images into three parts and process them accordingly using a neural network.
+For this reason I decided to make the program split the image into three parts and process them accordingly, using a neural network.
 The image elaboration starts in the same way as the previous step, by removing the background and cleaning the image by any possible disturb.
 After that, I look for three different regions of pixels (ideally it should be two numbers and one operator).
 Occasionally the operator is connected to the same region of one of the numbers, if it happens I have decided to "manually" split the biggest area to 5px starting from the rightmost limit.